thipages/text-m/README.md

 # text-m

-Try to facilitate text formatting in HTML
+Try to facilitate writing HTML
+- inline text with Text-level semantics elements (a, em, abbr, span, ...),
+- block elements with
+    - either custom-elements,
+    - or some built-in block element (eg h1),
+- paragraphs of inline texts or from inlines/blocks mix.